 === web: `bundle exec thin start -p $PORT -e production`

 web.1: idle for 3h

 Scheduled jobs are meant to execute short running tasks or enqueue longer running tasks into a background job queue.
 Anything that takes longer than a couple of minutes to complete should use a worker dyno to run.

-In order to prevent run-away jobs, jobs that run longer than their frequency will be terminated.
-For example, a job that runs every 10 minutes will be terminated after running for 10 minutes.
+A dyno started by scheduler will not run longer than its scheduling interval.
+For example, for a job that runs every 10 minutes, dynos will be terminated after running for approximately 10 minutes.

 Known issues and alternatives

-Scheduler is a best-effort service.
-There is no guarantee that jobs will execute at their scheduled time, or at all.
-Scheduler has a known issue whereby scheduled processes are occasionally skipped.
+Scheduler is a free add-on with no guarantee that jobs will execute at their scheduled time, or at all:

 An alternative to Heroku Scheduler is to run your own custom clock process.
-This provides greater control and visibility into process schedule, and is production deployments in which scheduled jobs are a critical component.
+This provides greater control and visibility into process scheduling, and is recommended in production deployments in which scheduled jobs are a critical component.
 Please see this article for more information.